-I think at minimum, everyone should aim to save enough each year to max out all of their retirement accounts.
+A good goal is to aim to save enough each year to max out all of your retirement accounts.
 When you think about it, it’s not really all that hard to do.
 Just set up your automatic contributions once at the beginning of the year.
 Then do the most important thing you can do when it comes to investing – nothing!

-To be fair though, I know it’s harder than it looks.
-I’ve actually never maxed out all of my retirement accounts.
-In 2014, I didn’t know anything about investing.
+To be fair, I know it’s harder than it looks.
+I’ve actually only recently started to max out my retirement accounts.
+When I got my first job, I didn’t know anything about investing.
 I probably would have contributed nothing, but my employer automatically defaulted us to a 5% savings rate.
-In 2015, I didn’t max out my 401(k) either, although that was a conscious decision.
+In later years, I didn’t max out my 401(k) either, although that was a conscious decision.
 I wanted to throw more money into my student loans and since I was throwing over $40,000 per year into my loans, I couldn’t afford to max out my 401(k).

 How Much Do You Need To Save In Order To Max Out All Of Your Retirement Accounts?